mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 Outsiders can be helpful, of course.
 External experience and a fresh view on things can be very useful.
-But, as with any collaboration, it's important to be aware of local context and history.
+But, as with any collaboration, it's important to be aware of given context and history.

 When starting with a new client, we're mindful that we're many times coming in as outsiders during a time of difficult change for them - be it in technical